plone/training/about.rst

 The following trainers have given trainings based on Mastering Plone:

-Leonardo Caballero
-    Leonardo J. Caballero G. of Maracaibo, Venezuela, is a Technical Director at Covantec R.L. and Conectivo C.A.
-Leonardo maintains the Spanish translations of more than 49 Plone Add-ons as well as Spanish-language documentation for Plone itself.
-He has contributed several Plone Add-ons that are part of PloneGov.
-Currently serving the Plone Board as a Plone Ambassador, Leonardo has also served as an Advisory Board member and has spoken at or helped organize Plone and open-source events throughout South America.

 Philip Bauer
     Philip Bauer is a web developer from Munich who fell in love with Plone in 2005 and since then works almost exclusively with Plone.
 A historian by education he drifted towards creating websites in the 90's and founded the company Starzel.de in 2000.
 He is a member of the Plone foundation, loves teaching and is dedicated to Open Source.
 Among other Plone-related projects he started creating the Mastering Plone Training so that everyone can become a Plone-Developer.

 Patrick Gerken
     Patrick Gerken works with Python since 2002.
 He started working with pure Zope applications and now develops mainly with Plone, Pyramid and Javascript as well as doing what is called DevOps.
-He works at Starzel.de.
+He works at Zumtobel Group.

 Steve McMahon
     Steve McMahon is a long-time Plone community member, contributor and trainer.
 He is the creator of PloneFormGen and maintainer of the Unified installer.
 Steve also wrote several chapters of Practical Plone and is an experienced speaker and instructor.